Note: This is Part 1 of our “College Town Retirement” series, which has 4 different installments. See end of article for links to the rest.

 – Pretty places to live.
 College campuses and surrounding neighborhoods are usually beautiful places.
 So given the choice, why not pick a place that is pleasing!
 Another plus is that college towns are increasingly home to active adult communities, and that includes some that are university affiliated communities.

 – Traffic.
 Particularly in large schools with big-time sports teams, game days can turn into gridlock.
-Lots of daily commuters can have the same effect.
+Packs of daily commuters can have the same effect.

 – Politics.
 Particularly if you are conservative in your politics, the liberal atmosphere of a college town might drive you mad.
 More than one college town has been dubbed the “People’s Republic of …”

 – Expense.
 College towns tend to have higher property values than their non-scholastic peers, as a nicer living atmosphere usually comes with a cost.

 At Topretirements college towns make up a considerable percentage of our top 100 towns, including most of the top 25.
 There are so many great college towns with so many different atmospheres that any attempt to rank them would be impossible.
 The towns we recommend below are just a sample, with the emphasis on places where the college atmosphere is particularly strong.
 We don’t have room to mention all of the cities where major state universities are located – those are almost all great college towns.
 And don’t forget the hundreds of smaller towns where colleges dominate the scene – in New England, the Midwest, the South, and the West.

 – Austin, TX.
 Home to the University of Texas and a lot of other excitement.

 – Athens, GA.
 Where the U of GA Bulldawgs roam.